Chart Color Schemes

 Bankstown - South lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bankstown-South's population, as per AreaSearch's analysis, is approximately 19,248 as of November 2025.
-This figure represents an increase of 814 people, a rise of 4.4% since the 2021 Census when the population was recorded at 18,434.
+Bankstown - South's population is 19,248 as of November 2025.
+This figure shows an increase of 814 people since the 2021 Census, which reported a population of 18,434.
 The change is inferred from the estimated resident population of 19,137 in June 2024 and an additional 102 validated new addresses since the Census date.
-This results in a population density ratio of 4,354 persons per square kilometer, placing Bankstown-South in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Notably, Bankstown-South's growth rate of 4.4% since the 2021 Census exceeded that of the SA3 area (4.1%), positioning it as a growth leader in the region.
-Overseas migration contributed approximately 71.9% of overall population gains during recent periods, driving this growth.
+This results in a population density ratio of 4,354 persons per square kilometer, placing Bankstown - South in the top 10% of national locations assessed by AreaSearch.
+The area's 4.4% growth since the 2021 census exceeds the SA3 area's 4.1%, indicating it is a growth leader in the region.
+Overseas migration contributed approximately 71.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Bankstown-South is forecasted to experience significant population growth, increasing by 7,701 persons to 2041, a gain of 39.4% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Based on projected demographic shifts, Bankstown - South is forecasted to experience a significant population increase in the top quartile of Australian statistical areas.
+By 2041, the area is expected to increase by 7,701 persons, reflecting a gain of 39.4% in total over the 17 years.

 Frequently Asked Questions - Population